deephdc/deep-docs/source/user/overview/architecture.rst

 Storage is essential for user that want to create new services by training models on their custom data.
 For the moment we support saving data into `DEEP-Nextcloud <https://nc.deep-hybrid-datacloud.eu>`_.
 We are currently working on adding additional storage support, as well as more advanced features such as data caching, in cooperation with the `eXtreme-DataCloud <www.extreme-datacloud.eu>`_ project.

-.. todo:: Check rclone integration with Dropbox and Google Drive